facebook/docusaurus/website/docs/lifecycle-apis.md

     name: 'docusaurus-my-project-cool-plugin',

     async loadContent() {
-      // The loadContent hook is executed after siteConfig and env has been loaded
+      // The loadContent hook is executed after siteConfig and env has been loaded.
-      // You can return a JavaScript object that will be passed to contentLoaded hook },
+      // You can return a JavaScript object that will be passed to contentLoaded hook.
+    },

     async contentLoaded({content, actions}) {
-      // contentLoaded hook is done after loadContent hook is done
+      // The contentLoaded hook is done after loadContent hook is done.
-      // actions are set of functional API provided by Docusaurus. e.g: addRoute },
+      // `actions` are set of functional API provided by Docusaurus (e.g. addRoute) },

     async routesLoaded(routes) {
-      // routesLoaded hook is done after contentLoaded hook is done
+      // The routesLoaded hook is done after contentLoaded hook is done.
       // This can be useful if you need to change any route.
     },

     async postBuild(props) {
-      // after docusaurus <build> finish
+      // After docusaurus <build> finish.
     },

     // TODO